hauner/grails-cucumber/README.md

 It is not yet finished... but it is basically working:

-* it does run the plugin test feature "dummy.feature" with groovy step definitions.
+* it does run a super simple test feature "dummy.feature" with groovy step definitions.
 * the cucumber features are stored in the `test/cucumber` folder (along the other grails test stuff) and the (groovy) step definitions in